Sturner21/MATH-470/README.md

 ## Packages
 The main textbook for this course was [*Statistical Rethinking* by Richard McElreath](https://xcelab.net/rm/statistical-rethinking/).
 The examples he provides are in *R* and utilize his package [rethinking](https://github.com/rmcelreath/rethinking).
 A guide for installation is available [here](https://www.rdocumentation.org/packages/rethinking/versions/2.13), because it is only available on his GitHub repository.

+To interface with Stan we used the "[rStan](https://mc-stan.org/users/interfaces/rstan)" package.
+This allowed us to feed our cleaned data from R into our models written in Stan.
+However, to retrieve the data from these models and be able to visualize them we used the "[tidybayes](http://mjskay.github.io/tidybayes/)" package.

+To retrieve the Lahman data we used the "[Lahman](https://cran.r-project.org/web/packages/Lahman/Lahman.pdf)" package.

+To manipulate the data and create the figures we used mainly the "[tidyverse](https://www.tidyverse.org)" package.
+In addition, to create a make the figures more professional, we used the "[scales](https://scales.r-lib.org)" package.

 ## Directory
 Below is an outline of the folders and project documents in them